Skip to content

 Introduction

-The dependence of the human body on sunlight goes beyond simple energy absorption and influences complex biochemical and physiological processes that maintain cellular function and overall health.
-Recent advances in understanding biosemiotic relationships in human physiology highlight the indispensable role of sunlight in modulating inflammation, influencing neurotransmitter pathways, and supporting the body's innate repair mechanisms.
-This synthesis aims to clarify the multifaceted impact of sunlight, particularly its role in regulating leptin and melanin, and the broader implications for the treatment of chronic and psychiatric diseases.
+The human body's dependence on sunlight goes beyond simple energy absorption and influences complex biochemical and physiological processes that maintain cellular function and overall health.
+Recent advances in understanding biosemiotic relationships in human physiology highlight the indispensable role of sunlight in modulating inflammation, affecting neurotransmitter pathways, and supporting the body's innate repair mechanisms.
+This synthesis aims to clarify the multifaceted impact of sunlight, particularly its role in regulating leptin and melanin, and the broader implications for treating chronic and psychiatric disorders.

 Proton shift and redox states

 Exposure to sunlight affects cellular structures by modulating proton concentrations in cytosolic and mitochondrial compartments.
 This regulation helps maintain a high redox state, characterized by an excess of electrons that provide antioxidant properties and reduce inflammation.
-Specifically, sunlight decreases the proton content in cytosolic water, increases the density of negative charge, and promotes an environment favorable for cellular resistance to oxidative stress.
+Specifically, sunlight decreases proton content in cytosolic water, increases negative charge density, and promotes an environment conducive to cellular resistance against oxidative stress.

 Synthesis and degradation of melanin

-The role of melanin in protection against UV damage is well documented; however, its involvement in the regulation of neurotransmitters and inflammation is profound.
+The role of melanin in protecting against UV damage is well documented; however, its involvement in regulating neurotransmitters and inflammation is profound.
 UV light initiates melanin synthesis by cleaving POMC (proopiomelanocortin) in the skin and eyes.
-Conversely, without sufficient sunlight, melanin breaks down into quinolinic acid – a neurotoxic compound that disrupts cellular charge density and induces mitochondrial dysfunction.
-This degradation pathway underscores the need for consistent sun exposure to prevent the shift toward pro-inflammatory states associated with chronic disease.
+Conversely, without sufficient sunlight, melanin breaks down into quinolinic acid—a neurotoxic compound that disrupts cellular charge density and triggers mitochondrial dysfunction.
+This degradation pathway highlights the need for consistent sun exposure to prevent the shift toward pro-inflammatory states associated with chronic disease.

 Tryptophan Metabolism and Photonic Influence

 Derivatives of tryptophan, such as serotonin and melatonin, exhibit properties similar to "time crystals," meaning they display periodicity that aligns with solar photon cycles.
-This unique characteristic suggests that these molecules are not only involved in standard biochemical processes but also resonate with environmental light signals, influencing their biological functions in rhythm with exposure to sunlight.
+This unique characteristic suggests that these molecules are not only involved in standard biochemical processes but also resonate with environmental light signals, influencing their biological functions in rhythm with sun exposure.

 The Role of Leptin in Skin Physiology and Disease Modulation